Looking to expand your children’s favourite wooden wooden train set? There are lots of choices and many makes but are they compatible?

-But it’s not long before their imaginations grow and they want to explore, build and create and they want more track.
-Then they’ll want more trains to put on the now longer, more elaborate, track.
+Then, they’ll want more trains to put on the now longer, more elaborate, track.
 And then they need buildings for their trains to pass by and of course tunnels!
 You’ve got to have tunnels!
 What’s more fun than pushing a train into a tunnel and peering through at the other end to see Thomas coming through.

 And this is where the problem comes in.

 There are thankfully lots and lots of choices to expand your children’s wooden train set and keep their creative flowing but are they compatible?

 Do the tracks from Brio, Thomas and Friends, Bigjigs and other makes all fit together?
 Will the old trains run on the new track and vice versa.
 Will Gordon fit through the tunnels?
 Does Duncan connect to Annie & Clarabel?

 Thankfully, the answer in the majority of cases, is yes.

 The vast majority of wooden tracks clip and fit together.
 While the actual design of tracks differs from one make to another they feature the same broad connections and their grooves (3 mm deep, 5 mm wide and have 20 mm between them) are the close enough on Brio, Bigjigs, Thomas and Friends and other makes to allow the trains to run without problem.
 Sometimes the track connectors from different makes won’t fit exactly but it’ll still hold the different sections in place well enough to work.

 Track side buildings, those that don’t overlap are of course compatible and those that fit over the tracks – cranes, engine sheds, bridges and tunnels also work.